r3-ck0/writeups/L3AKctf/Hardware-RF/not_my_fault/README.md

 In order to circumvent this, we can do a little trick.
 When we look at the available 2-input gates, we can see `AND`, `NAND`, `OR`, `NOR`, `XOR` and `XNOR` gates.
 It is obvious that for each gate, there is also an inverted gate.
 This means, that we can simply prune the single-input gates out of the circuit.
 For example, if there was an `INV` following an `AND`, it now becomes a `NAND`.
 If there was a `BUF` following a `NOR`, it will simply stay a `NOR`.
 This allows us to always stay at exactly 156 evaluations per circuit, which is below the necessary limit.
 The function `prune_single_input_gates(circuit)` takes care of this in the accompanying implementation.

+# The resolution

 And that's basically it!
 After implementing all of that in `circuitbreaker.py` and running it locally, I received my flag!
 I turned to the remote and... it was very slow.
 It took 45 minutes to complete a single run and I was greeted by a flag that looked like this: `L3AK{F4uLt_1nJ3cti0N_C4n_M4k3_4NY_C1RCuIT_iN53cu`.
-I had the secret chunks, so I could easily reconstruct the secret key, however I had a lot of debug output.
+This doesn't look right hmm?
+No problem though, I had the secret chunks, so I could easily reconstruct the secret key, but...
+I also had a lot of debug output.
 This made it so the encrypted flag scrolled out of my terminal and I had to actually run it again.

-I didn't want to wait another 45 minutes, so I looked up where the server was located, rented a linode server in the same area and voila, for only 6 cent I brought down the runtime from 45 minutes to 8 minutes!
+I didn't want to wait another 45 minutes, so I looked up where the server was located, rented a linode server in the same area and voila, for only 6 cents I brought down the runtime from 45 minutes to 8 minutes!
 Very well invested money in my books.

 It turned out, that instead of decrypting the flag using `plaintext = cipher.decrypt(bytes.fromhex(encflag))`, it was necessary to also `unpad` it, as so: `plaintext = unpad(cipher.decrypt(bytes.fromhex(encflag)), AES.block_size)`.